PaperAirplane-Dev-Team/Panoramic-Screenshot/README.md

 [Play Store](https://play.google.com/store/apps/details?id=info.papdt.pano)
 Licensed under GPLv3
 A tool that can merge several screenshots into one long picture based on analyzing there common parts.
-The algorithm still *needs improvements*.
-Advises and contributions are always welcome.
+The algorithm still *needs improvement*.
+Advice and contributions are always welcome.
-Feel free to report any bugs or advice with [GitHub issues](https://github.com/PaperAirplane-Dev-Team/Panoramic-Screenshot/issues).
+Feel free to report any bugs or give advice with [GitHub issues](https://github.com/PaperAirplane-Dev-Team/Panoramic-Screenshot/issues).

 Developed by PaperAirplane Dev Team